 - Ask students to email their preferred name and pronouns before class begins

-Cultivating Inclusive Communities is Kognito’s DEI program for higher education faculty and staff.
+Cultivating Inclusive Communities is Kognito’s program for higher education faculty and staff.
 This 30-minute online program covers important topics including:

 - Inclusion and Belonging

 - Unconscious Bias

 Learn more about this immersive online experience or request a demo at Kognito.com.